muzzley/alljoyn-muzzley-gateway-connector/README.md

 ## Synopsis

-xmppconn is an application that bridges two AllJoyn networks over XMPP.
-See http://allseenalliance.org for more information about AllJoyn.
+muzzleyconn is an application that connects local Alljoyn networks with Muzzley Cloud services over MQTT.
+See http://allseenalliance.org for more information about AllJoyn, and http://muzzley.com for more information about Muzzley.

 ## Motivation

 Normally an AllJoyn device can only communicate with other AllJoyn devices from within a local network.
-This application sends AllJoyn traffic over an XMPP connection to another node and effectively bridges the local AllJoyn bus the AllJoyn bus of the remote node.
+This application sends AllJoyn traffic over an MQTT connection to Muzzley cloud services.
 This allows, for instance, a mobile phone to continue to communicate with the local AllJoyn network even when not connected to the local AllJoyn network via WiFi.

-This application can be used to connect to any other node that does the same function.
-For instance, it is possible to use two instances of the program, one on each side, to bridge two AllJoyn networks.
-It is also possible to use this program on one side, and on the other side another program written in Java for Android that does the same thing.

 ## Building from Source